brickfrog/ankigen/README.md

 # AnkiGen - Anki Card Generator

-AnkiGen is a Gradio-based web application that generates high-quality Anki-compatible CSV and `.apkg` deck files using an advanced multi-agent system powered by OpenAI Agents.
-The system employs specialized generator agents, quality assessment judges, and enhancement agents to create superior flashcards.
+AnkiGen is a Gradio-based web application that generates high-quality Anki-compatible CSV and `.apkg` deck files using the OpenAI Agents SDK.
+The system leans on a specialized subject expert agent plus a lightweight self-review step to create solid flashcards without an expensive multi-agent cascade.

 ## Features